scottquintana/activedispatch-server/README.md

-# activedispatch-server
+# Active Dispatch (Server)
-# City Incidents Aggregator

-This project fetches **real-time police dispatch data** from multiple US cities, normalizes it into a consistent shape, and exposes it via a lightweight Fastify API.
+This project fetches **real-time police dispatch data** from multiple US cities, normalizes it into a consistent shape, and exposes it via a lightweight Fastify API to support our mobile apps

 Currently supported cities:
 - **Nashville, TN** (Metro Nashville Police Department)